 Reid did not answer the question very well, either.
 Like Martin, she did not cite any evidence.
 Both of their responses were perfectly suited for the low bar on Fox News when it comes to facts.

-The Gormans have claimed on several occasions that they both contracted Covid-19 more than once, and that Arthur was on a ventilator for five months.
-Upon being contacted for this article, Arthur Gorman, despite the fact that Katie served as the emcee at the Monday rally, would not say who organized the event.
+The Gormans have claimed on several occasions that they both contracted COVID-19 more than once, and that Authur relied upon the use of oxygen for a number of weeks.
+Upon being contacted for this article, Authur Gorman, despite the fact that Katie served as the emcee at the Monday rally, would not say who organized the event.

 At the end of the Fox News interview, Reid explained that he did not know what was in store for his future, but also that God would provide for his family.